thanasisn/SDR_enhancement_LAP/Article_B6/Article_B6_AB_ΝΑ.md

 An interpretation of the CE trends shows that the interaction of GHI with the clouds, through this 30 year period, is a dynamic phenomenon that needs further investigation.
-Although, to approach it, we need more long term observations of AOD and clouds characteristics.
+Although, to approach it, we need more long-term observations of AOD and clouds characteristics.

 Anderson, G. P., J. H. Chetwynd, S. A. Clough, E. P. Shettle, and F. X.
 Kneizys.
 1986.
 "AFGL Atmospheric Constituent Profiles (0-120km)."
 Air